 This part of Glacier National Park was ravaged by a fire in 1988.
 Over the past 30+ years, the forest has rebuilt itself and it’s both cool and slightly eerie to see the way the new trees are growing beneath the barren and charred trees towering above them.
 It’s beautiful in its own way and reminds you of the powerful forces that make up nature.

 Much of the drive is by scenery like this, with some open valleys and views of creeks and rivers.
 After you leave Glacier National Park’s borders, you’ll drive through private property and get glimpses of ranches and landscape that looks like it belongs out of an old western — complete with the ominous “no trespassing” signs.

 Once you’re in Polebridge, it’ll be pretty apparent you’re there thanks to the bright red siding of Polebridge Mercantile, where you’ll find those aforementioned bear claws.

-The line to the food and drink counter seems to go fast since you’re so busy looking at all the other fun items in the store!
+The line to the food and drink counter seems to go fast since you’re so busy looking at all the other fun items in this rustic general store!

 I was most definitely a fan!